hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   The alias definitions must be set on the run.googleapis.com/secrets annotation.

+* `default_mode` -
+  (Optional)
+  Mode bits to use on created files by default.
+Must be a value between 0000 and 0777.
+Defaults to 0644.
+Directories within the path are not affected by this setting.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

 * `items` -
   (Optional)
   If unspecified, the volume will expose a file whose name is the